Debbie Gallipani doesn't want sympathy.

 "These parents need to be brought into the schools," she said.

 Debbie knows that some parents don't even bother to meet with school officials and counselors to try and make a difference.

 She would go so far as to fine parents who don't go to the school and hear the truth about what is happening.

 "Maybe then they would take it more seriously," she said.

 Whatever the answers, Debbie says she will continue to spread the message and she hopes people will listen and then take action.

-Page 8 of 8 - That would make the death of her daughter not in vain.
+That would make the death of her daughter not in vain.